Silken warm tofu, fresh soybeans cooked in salted French butter, celery seed gastrique

 To make the gastrique:

-Soak the celery seeds and the chili flakes in the apple cider vinegar for 30 minutes.
+Soak the celery seeds and the chilli flakes in the apple cider vinegar for 30 minutes.
 Have this ready before you begin with the sugar caramelization.

 Cook the sugar and water in a small pan on very low heat till the sugars have caramelized and the liquid is a deep amber color.
-Do NOT stir and do not undercook.
-It should be a dark amber color.
+Do NOT stir, and do not undercook.
+It should be a dark amber colour.

-Mix the vinegar into the caramel, careful it will hiss, bubble and spit.
+Mix the vinegar into the caramel, being careful—it will hiss, bubble, and spit.
 Mix in and set aside to cool.
 Stir well to incorporate the caramel into the vinegar completely.

-In a small pot cook the soybeans, butter and water till they are almost dry and the beans are cooked through.
-You want the beans to still have some crunch and not get absolutely mushy.
+In a small pot, cook the soybeans, butter, and water until they are almost dry, and the beans are cooked through.
+You still want the beans to crunch and not be mushy.

 To serve:

 Heat the beans and add a few scoops to a bowl.
-Take a tableppoon and scoop the soft tofu in one smooth swipe.
-You are looking for small clean spoonfuls.
+Take a tablespoon and scoop the soft tofu in one smooth swipe.
+You are looking for small, clean spoonfuls.
 Add 2-3 scoops per bowl.
 Drizzle the gastrique on the beans and the dish.
 Finish with a few grains fo grey sea salt or any other large grain salt.